 Challenge number Detail of challenge 1 Identification of pupils in lower year groups that are not listed as pupil premium - parents are not coming forward as being eligible.
-Parents are intermittently given application forms - but they are not always willing to apply.
-2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
-This negatively impacts their development as readers.
-3 Internal and external assessments indicate that Maths and Reading attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
-In years 1-6 - in Reading, Writing and Maths 40% are not achieving ARE at year end.
-Included in the percentage are 6 children (24%) who are also on the SEN register.
-(July 2023) 4 36% of the children on the PP register are also flagged on Robin Banerjee's Sociogram Tool (May 2023) as being either rejected, neglected or controversial - compared to 50% 2021-2022 data.
-14% are defined as popular (14% 2021-2022) and the remaining 22% are not identified - compared to 36% 2021-2022) This is an improved picture but one that we need to continue to reduce 5 40% of the children on the PP register have an attendance below 90% 24% of children on the PP register are also persistently late - this figure includes those children who also have a low attendance.
+Parents are given application forms at the start of the school year and upon entry into school - but they are not always willing to apply.
+2 Based on previous data and observations, 42.8% of disadvantaged pupils, ranging from reception to year 6, have significantly greater difficulties with phonics / reading than their peers.
+This negatively impacts their development as learners.
+3 In years 1-6 - in Reading, Writing and Maths 53% are not achieving ARE at year end.
+Included in the percentage are 10 children (36%) who are also on the SEN register.
+(July 2024) 4 43% of the children on the PP register have an attendance below 90% An additional 10% of children on the PP register are persistently late.
+5 Key children on the PP register find the social aspect of being with other children more challenging.
+This includes needs that restrict their ability to learn, as well as the social etiquette demands.